microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 String getJvmErgonomicsProfile()
 ```

-### Deprecation of Server and Client Class Machine model

-The HotSpot JVM has a concept of Server and Client Class machine model.
-This concept will be deprected, along with the following flags:

-- `-XX:+NeverActAsServerClassMachine`
-- `-XX:+AlwaysActAsServerClassMachine`

-A warning message will advert the user that these flags will be removed in the future.
-To achieve the same traditional heuristics as `Client Class Machine`, users will have to ensure the `shared` (default) profile is selected.

 ## Testing

 This proposal only affects ergonomics heuristics for when `dedicated` profile is active, by either selecting it directly, or by using `auto` mode.